Demonstrative: Distal and proximal demonstratives

 "this milk", "that milk" (near the second person) and "that milk" (away from the first and second person, near a third person or even further away).

 Ancient Greek has a three-way distinction between ὅδε (hóde "this here"), οὗτος (hoûtos "this"), and ἐκεῖνος (ekeînos "that").

 Spanish, Tamil and Seri also make this distinction.
 French has a two-way distinction, with the use of postpositions "-ci" (proximal) and "-là" (distal) as in cet homme-ci and cet homme-là, as well as the pronouns ce and cela/ça.
 English has an archaic but occasionally used three-way distinction of this, that, and yonder.

 Arabic has also a three-way distinction in its formal Classical and Modern Standard varieties.
-Very rich, with more than 70 variants, the demonstrative pronouns in Arabic principally change depending on the gender and the number.
-They mark a distinction in number for singular, dual, and plural.
-For example:
+Arabic demonstrative pronouns primarily inflect for number and gender.
+They only inflect for case in the dual.
+Their plural forms are invariable (i.e., inflecting for neither gender nor case).
+They inflect for gender but not case in the singular.
+The proximal-medial-distal distinction is as follows: